microbus-io/fabric/docs/milestones.md

 * Path arguments `{arg}` and `{greedy+}`
 * `httpRequestBody` and `httpResponseBody` magic arguments in functions
 * Change the directory example to RESTful API style
+* Introduced a microservice for testing of the code generator
+* Deprecated variadic options in code-generated clients